 When you’ve been the victim of an auto accident, whether you were in another vehicle, a pedestrian, or simply at home minding your own business, an important part of putting your life back on track is recovering damages from the responsible party.
 Choosing an attorney with the right experience is essential.

-At Kohan & Bablove, LLP, we understand the complexities of automobile accident law, even in cases where the collision involves something other than another vehicle, such as a house or other building.
+At Kohan & Bablove, Injury Attorneys, we understand the complexities of automobile accident law, even in cases where the collision involves something other than another vehicle, such as a house or other building.
 Give us a call today at 1-844-404-2400 or contact us online through the form below to schedule a free consultation to discuss your specific situation and to learn how we might help.